joshlsastro/joshlsastro.github.io/last_200_years.md

 ![World in 2018](media/Gapminder_Pictures/GP_2018.PNG)

 As the graph shows, quality of life has improved dramatically.
-The world has never been a healthier or more prosperous place.
+As of 2018, the world has never been a healthier or more prosperous place.
 In addition, the world is more educated than ever, with literacy at around 86%.
 Even though the world still faces many challenges, the world has never been more capable of facing them.

 # Works Cited